google/automotive-design-compose/docs/_docs/live-update/setup.md

 2. Scroll down to **Personal access tokens** and click **Generate new token**

-3. Automotive Design for Compose requires a token with read-only File content access.
+3. Automotive Design for Compose requires a token with read-only File content access and read-only Variables access if available.
 All other scopes can be left set to "No access".
 Set the permissions appropriately, enter a name for the token and set the expiration, then click **Generate token**
+    * Note: variable access is only available under the Figma Enterprise plan.
+If variable access is not available, developers can still get most of the DesignCompose functionality other than features related to variables.
+See [Variables][2] page for more details.

     ![Figma Token Generation Screen](figma-token.png)

 4. Save the token in the following well-known location on your file system.
 The location depends on your operating system:

-    - Linux, MacOS: `$HOME/.config/figma_access_token`
+    * Linux, MacOS: `$HOME/.config/figma_access_token`

-    - Windows: `%APPDATA%\figma_access_token`
+    * Windows: `%APPDATA%\figma_access_token`

-To learn more about personal access tokens, see [Manage personal access tokens][2]{:.external} in the Figma help center.
+To learn more about personal access tokens, see [Manage personal access tokens][3]{:.external} in the Figma help center.

 ## Set your Figma access token in an app {#SetUpFigmaToken}